IgnasiCR/webLSMC/README.md

 A project of a web site made with HTML, CSS, JavaScript and PHP.
 System of messages, avatars, and more...
 2016-2017.
 Un proyecto de una web creada con HTML, CSS, JavaScript y PHP.
 Sistema de mensajes, avatares, y más...
 2016-2017.

-Paso 1.
-Servidores web y MSQL
+Step 1.
+Web & MSQL servers
 -------------------------------

-Es recomendando instalar WAMP o LAMP desde la web de Bitnami, o sino:
+It's recommended to install WAMP or LAMP from Bitnami's website, or install this:

 - apache2
 - mysql-server